The good news first.

 And so, beautiful.

 Low back’d buckets – outlawed in new cars.
 In this car, you can put your arm around your girl.
 And she can lean over and snuggle up against you, because she’s not forced to “buckle up.”
 Or at least, doesn’t have to in order to avoid triggering an obnoxious buzzer that kills the mood like your high school girlfriend’s parents turning on the porch light just as you tried for a kiss.
+People love to save on their deals every week.

 There are a few subtle modernizations – a hi-end (800 watt) audio rig, if you wish.
 Ferrari leather trim is available.
 High powered headlights that appear to be stock sealed-beam units – until you turn them on.